joshbegley/nyt-latest/README.md

 `Senate Democrats discussed carving out an exception to the 60-vote requirement as they explore ways to overcome Republican opposition.`\
 https://nytimes.com/2021/10/05/us/politics/debt-ceiling-filibuster-biden.html?searchResultPosition=6

 **Yankees Are Done.
-Season Ends in a Wild-Card Loss to the Red Sox.**\
+A Frustrating Season Ends in a Wild-Card Loss.**\
-`Yankees starter Gerrit Cole surrendered three runs and exited with no outs in the third inning.`\
+`Yankees starter Gerrit Cole surrendered three runs and exited with no outs in the third inning as the Boston Red Sox advanced to a division series against Tampa Bay.`\
 https://nytimes.com/2021/10/05/sports/baseball/yankees-red-sox-wild-card-playoff.html?searchResultPosition=7

 **Corrections: Oct.
 6, 2021**\